weilyuwang/lead-managers/README.md

-# Django REST framework with React
+# Django REST framework integrated with React

-A sample full stack web app - with React & Redux integrated into Django
+A sample full stack web app - with React frontend statically compiled and integrated into Django

 # Local Dev: